kamdiehl/Quadric-Equation-Quiz-Generator/README.md

 ***What will the application do?***

-This application is intended to be a study device for identifying quadric surfaces solely based of their equation.
+This application intends to be a study device for identifying quadric surfaces solely based on their equation.
-Each of the quadric surfaces have distinct criteria for there equations, for example, an ellipsoid's equation must have every variable *x,y,z* be positive.
+Each of the quadric surfaces have distinct criteria for their equations, for example, an ellipsoid's equation must have every variable *x,y,z* be positive.
 The user will input the number of questions they want generated, and the program will generate that number of quadric equations for the student to identify.
-They will be able to type in a box their answer, and if it's correct they can proceed to the next question.
-Infinitley.
+They will be able to type in a box their answer, and if it's correct they can proceed to a new question.

 ***Who will use it?***